Peperomia is often referred to as Radiator Plants because they were so dubbed by Liberty Hyde Bailey, who was an American horticulturist.

 In advanced cases, you may see white, cottony masses of fungal growth as well.

-This type of stem rot is often introduced on cuttings, so be sure to inspect new cuttings for symptoms before adding them to your collection.
+This type of stem rot is often introduced on cuttings, so be sure to inspect new stem cuttings for symptoms before adding them to your collection.

 As with all fungal infections, prevent the development of this fungus by always using sterile pots and equipment and pathogen-free, fresh soil.